Recycling collections across Stratford-on-Avon District will start again on Monday 2 August.

 The Council have held discussions with Warwickshire Police regarding the criminal and anti-social behaviour taking place in Earlswood, to look at the best way to tackle it.
 From these discussions, the Council believes that a PSPO is an appropriate and necessary tool for local agencies to reduce incidents of those listed above.

-The proposed boundary of PSPO would cover the Warwickshire side of Earlswood (see map above for proposed area).
+The boundary of PSPO covers the Warwickshire side of Earlswood (see map above for defined area).

 You must pay the Penalty Notice within 14 days of the date of issue.
 If you pay within 10 days of the date of issue, the penalty notice will be reduced to £75.
 If you or anyone else choose to pay the penalty within 14 days, no further action will be taken against the person named in respect of the specific offence committed.
 Payment can be made by credit or debit card by telephoning 01789 260979 quoting your ticket number, or online at https://www.stratford.gov.uk/payments/

 If you fail to pay within 14 days you may be charged with an offence and summoned to appear before a Magistrates' Court to answer charges relating to the offence.
 The maximum fine upon summary conviction ranges from £500 - £1,000 for Public Spaces Protection Order offences.

 Please refer to these Frequently Asked Questions in the first instance - Earlswood PSPO FAQ